 One thing that we neglected to do in a timely fashion was to get a building permit.
 Luckily, we got an “after the fact permit” (which is a thing because apparently we’re not the only ones who’ve made this mistake).
 It was only about $25 more expensive that we got it after the fact.
 The building inspector came around, looked at the bathroom for about three minutes, and said we were good to go.

 This bathroom project was completed two years ago, and we have LOVED the bathroom.
+Hope, you will find this shower resource useful for you, too.
 It’s added so much value to the house, and makes our guests, our kids, and Mr. ThreeYear and me happier!
 Having an extra guest bathroom on the main floor was really important to us and I’m glad we took the plunge, paid the money, and made it happen.

 If we had to do it again, I would probably opt to do a lot of the finish work ourselves, like paint and trim, but all in all we are really pleased with the end result.
 I would also probably wait until summer to have the work done, so we could keep the door open for ventilation (we had a higher-than-normal heat bill because of the open door, as well).
 I was scared to do it, but I’m so glad we spent the money and had the guts to go with our instincts and convert the bathroom into a closet.